 Not getting heat and receiving error code 228 from your Lennox® furnace?

-This indicates your furnace couldn’t adjust its pressure switch before turning on.
-As a consequence, your system will not run for your protection.
+This indicates your furnace couldn’t adjust its pressure switch before starting.
+As a result, your system will not run for your protection.

-Repairing or replacing this part is best left to the Experts at Service Experts Heating & Air Conditioning in Denver.
+Repairing or replacing this part is better left to the Experts at Service Experts Heating & Air Conditioning in Denver.
 Our NATE-certified technicians are among the elite in the industry.
-They’re well-equipped to handle all of your heating needs, including repairing a furnace error.
+They’re well-equipped to handle all of your heating needs, including fixing a furnace error.

-We want you to be completely satisfied with our quality work.
+We want you to be completely satisfied with our quality furnace repair in Denver.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays an important part as your furnace prepares to warm your house.
+This part plays an important part as your furnace prepares to warm your home.

-- Your furnace’s control board starts running the draft inducer blower motor.
+- Your furnace’s control board begins running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and moves in new gas and air so the burners can fire.

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating the way it should, you’ll likely hear the fan start and the switch clicking multiple times before the furnace switches off completely.
-When a part isn’t performing right, your furnace will turn off to protect you.
+When your pressure switch isn’t operating correctly, you’ll likely hear the fan start and the switch clicking multiple times before the furnace switches off completely.
+When a part isn’t performing right, your furnace will turn off as a safety precaution.

 Your furnace will show you something is incorrect with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

-You may see quick flashes or an alternating slow flash as it transmits a fault code.
+You may notice fast flashes or an alternating slow flash as it transmits a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-The price to remedy your furnace depends on the issue with it and how long it takes to fix it.
+The cost to remedy your furnace depends on what’s wrong with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can expect to pay between $40 to $350.